Key Takeaways

 There are both advantages and disadvantages to filing the paperwork alone.
 If the necessary forms aren't filled out in time and the fees are not paid within the required window, the LLC could be invalid despite the company's efforts.

-If you need help with an LLC filing fee, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding LLC filing fee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.